 EVALUATION

-CRITERIA: Complete the activities outlined in this guide and meet with the regional OL BC to discuss any questions you may have.
+CRITERIA: Complete the activities outlined in this guide and meet with the regional (or Program Office) OL BC to discuss any questions you may have.
 Upon completion of the tasks in this guide, you will have:

 Demonstrated your understanding of the operating test development procedures by preparing an operating test that meets the requirements of NUREG-1021 and obtaining approval from the regional OL BC to administer the test.
 (Note that the regional OL BC can approve partial or shared examinations on a case-by-case basis to accommodate resource or scheduling needs, but the examiner must participate in all activities at a ≥50% level and demonstrate acceptable proficiency.)